-Dunnan Edell is the 54 year-old son of David Edell.
+Dunnan Edell is the 55 year-old son of David Edell.
 He is a graduate of George Washington University.
+Mr. Edell was appointed Chief Executive Officer and President of the Company, effective December 1, 2010.
 He has been a director since 1994, and in fiscal 2003, he was promoted to position of President of the Company and Chief Operating Officer.
 He joined the Company in 1984 and was appointed Divisional Vice-President in 1986.
 He was employed by Alleghany Pharmacal Corporation from 1982 to 1984 and by Hazel Bishop from 1977 to 1981.

-Stephen Heit, age 55 joined CCA in May 2005 as Executive Vice President - Operations, and was appointed Chief Financial Officer in March 2006.
+Stephen Heit, age 56 joined CCA in May 2005 as Executive Vice President - Operations, and was appointed Chief Financial Officer in March 2006.
 Prior to that he was Vice President - Business Strategies for Del Laboratories, Inc., a consumer products company that was listed on the American stock exchange, from 2003 to 2005.
 Mr. Heit served as President of AM Cosmetics, Inc. from 2001 to 2003, as Chief Financial Officer from 1998 to 2003, and Corporate Secretary to the Board of Directors from 1999 to 2003.
 From 1986 to 1997 he was the Chief Financial Officer of Pavion Limited, and also served on the Board of Directors.
 He also served as a Director of Loeb House, Inc., a non-profit organization serving mentally handicapped adults from 1987 to 1995, and Director of Nyack Hospital Foundation from 1993 to 1995.
 He received a Bachelor of Science from Dominican College in 1976, with additional graduate work in Professional Accounting at Fordham University from 1976 - 1978, and is a MBA Candidate at the University of Connecticut Graduate Business School.

-Drew Edell, the 52 year-old son of David Edell, is a graduate of Pratt Institute, where he received a Bachelor's degree in Industrial Design.
+Drew Edell, the 53 year-old son of David Edell, is a graduate of Pratt Institute, where he received a Bachelor's degree in Industrial Design.
+Mr. Edell has been Executive Vice President - Product Development and Production, and became Secretary, effective December 1, 2010.
 He joined the Company in 1983, and in 1985, he was appointed Vice President of Product Development and Production.

-John Bingman, age 58, received a Bachelor of Science degree from Farleigh Dickenson University in 1973.
+John Bingman, age 59, received a Bachelor of Science degree from Farleigh Dickenson University in 1973.
 He worked as a Certified Public Accountant who practiced with the New Jersey accounting firm of Zarrow, Zarrow & Klein from 1976 to 1986.